wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Screenshots ==

 1. **vCita Contact Form** - Fully customized form, with several layout options and full customization.
+1. **Proactive Contact Form** - Don't wait for visitors to contact you, approach them on any page and double your leads!
 1. **Customize colors and fonts** - Customize your contact form's colors, border styles, fonts and sizes.
+1. **Multiple Layout Options to choose from** - Create the contact form that best fits your website.
+Your contact form can include different info and actions.
 1. **Custom Fields** - Add, Edit and Remove fields with a simple drag and drop UI.
-1. **Proactive Contact Form** - Don't wait for visitors to contact you, approach them on any page and double your leads!
+1. **Customize colors and fonts** - Customize your contact form's colors, border styles, fonts and sizes.
+1. ** View full correspondence** -  View all client requests in one place, where you can also take action - reply, schedule a follow-up meeting and send an invoice.
 1. **Track and Manage contacts** - Keep history of contacts, manage contact details and track whether your messages are read by clients.

 == Changelog ==
+= vCita Contact Form Version 3.2 =
+ * Adjustments to WordPress "Parker" version 3.8
+ * Scheduling for multiple team members
+ * Scheduling and contact custom fields

 = vCita Contact Form Version 3.1 =
  * A direct link to profile settings
  * New contact form customization options: Fonts, font sizes, text box colors, new layouts, and more.